auth0/docs/articles/product-lifecycle/migration/clickjacking-protection.md

   - concept
   - how-to
 ---
-# Migration Guide: Enabling Clickjacking Protection for Universal Login
+# Enabling Clickjacking Protection for Universal Login Migration Guide

 Clickjacking is an attack that tricks a user into clicking a web page element which is invisible or disguised as another element.
 This is done by loading content in an iframe and rendering elements on top of it.
 In the context of the <dfn data-key="universal-login">Universal Login</dfn> pages, an attacker could trick the user into clicking a 'Login', or 'Reset Password' button.